dvdmtw98/notes/My Vault/Software Engineering/Programming Languages/Rust/Rust Datatypes.md

 Rust has two types of strings: `String` and `&str`
 String is stored in heap memory and can be mutated

-&str (String Slice) is used to view into string.
-It has fixed size.
+&str (String Slice) is used to view into a string.
+It has fixed size
 String literals are denoted by slices

 ### Compound Datatypes